Timely Thoughts – Just Cause 3

 As any questionably written piece on the internet, we begin with everyone’s favourite bit.
 Unnecessary and overdrawn exposition.

-- Man, this actually doesn’t look that great
+- Man, this actually doesn’t look that great, especially the UI

 - Wow, these controls are very floaty and the shooting is kind of unpleasant

 Yep.
-Yet that unassuming game and it’s unashamedly bombastic lust for explosions and chaos won my heart.
-That demo is to this day my most replayed piece of content.
+Not exactly love at first sight.
+Yet that unassuming game with it’s unashamed lust for explosions and chaos won my heart.
+That demo is to this day my most replayed piece of content (rivaled only by classics such as HoMM III, AoE II or the original Deus Ex).
 I must’ve “beaten” it over 10 times before finally succumbing and buying the full title.
-An impressive feat for the (even more so than now) financially limited self.
+An impressive feat for my (even more so than now) financially limited self.

 The big open world.
 The freedom of movement.
-The speed, leniency and sheer amount of the action.
+The speed, leniency and sheer amount of action.
 They were all serviceable individually but together they sang.
 A beautiful and energetic song of destruction and energy to rival Vivaldi.
 Despite the questionable plot, nonexistent mission variety and identical settlements peppered throughout the map I couldn’t stop.
 After several months of dedicated play it became the first (and to this day only) open world game that I have reached 100% completion in.
-It was the right product, at the right time, with the right balance.
+It was the right product, at the right time, with the right balance of core ingredients.

 With that said… what went so wrong with the next installment?